jov4n/ezra-clone/README.md

 ### Backend Issues
 - Verify all environment variables are set correctly
-- Check Go version: `go version` (requires 1.22+)
+- Check Go version: `go version` (requires 1.24+)
 - Run tests: `go test ./...`
 - Check logs for detailed error messages
 - Verify Neo4j and LiteLLM are accessible

 ### Discord Bot Issues
 - Verify `DISCORD_BOT_TOKEN` is set in `.env`
-- Check bot has proper intents enabled in Discord Developer Portal
+- Check bot has proper intents enabled in Discord Developer Portal:
+  - `GUILDS` - Access to guild information
+  - `GUILD_MESSAGES` - Read messages in guild channels
+  - `DIRECT_MESSAGES` - Read DM messages
+  - `GUILD_VOICE_STATES` - Required for music bot functionality
-- Ensure bot has permissions in the server/channel
+- Ensure bot has permissions in the server/channel:
+  - Read messages
+  - Send messages
+  - Connect to voice channels (for music)
+  - Speak in voice channels (for music)
 - Check bot logs for connection errors
 - Verify bot is online in Discord

+### Music Bot Issues
+- Ensure bot has voice channel permissions
+- Check that bot can join your voice channel
+- Verify OpenRouter API key is set (required for AI playlist generation)
+- Check music executor logs for playback errors
+- Ensure YouTube, Spotify, or SoundCloud URLs are valid

+### Image Generation Issues
+- Verify `RUNPOD_API_KEY` and `RUNPOD_ENDPOINT_ID` are set in `.env`
+- Check RunPod endpoint is active and accessible
+- Verify ComfyUI workflow directory path is correct (if using custom workflows)
+- Check ComfyUI executor logs for generation errors
+- Ensure OpenRouter API key is set (required for prompt enhancement)

 ## Additional Documentation